Takaovi/BatchStealer/README.md

 ### A batch script for taking files or text and sending them to a webhook

+# Important

-It is forbidden to use this batch file for non-educational purposes.
+⚠️ It is forbidden to use this batch file for non-educational purposes.
 Use only with permission on your own computers.

 # How to use